Check out the new FAQ

 of remains.
 We also notify relevant armed services' historical agencies, including

-the US Naval Historical Center, the US Marine Historical Research Center and
+the Naval History and Heritage Command, the US Marine Historical Research

 the US Air Force Historical Research Agency.
 We also inform air reunion groups